-Due to the fact that Rangers Football Club was not competing in the top tier when I first began my Scottish football badge redesigns five years ago, they did not feature in my original run.
+Due to the fact that Rangers were not competing in the top tier when I first began my Scottish football badge redesigns five years ago, they did not feature in my original run.
+It’s good to see Rangers back up in the top tier and I wish them all the best (though I wish them only second-best whenever they play Celtic).
 But my Rangers omission was not for lack of trying.

-I attempted a redesign of the Rangers badge on several occasions, but I found this especially difficult because the I consider the ‘RFC’ monogram badge to be an outstanding design.
+I attempted a redesign of the Rangers badge on several occasions, but I found this especially difficult as I consider the ‘RFC’ monogram badge to be an outstanding design.
 But this personal project of rebranding Scottish football clubs has never been about abandoning the old.
 Instead, it’s an exploration of history and a personal challenge to try new things.
 With that in mind, in 2017, I decided to share one of my attempts at redesigning the Rangers badge.

-For the rebrand, I decided to design a typeface, inspired by the late-nineteenth century.
+For the rebrand, I designed a typeface inspired by late-nineteenth century aesthetics.
 I opted to make all five stars the same size, to include the lion rampant as well as the year of Rangers’ founding.
 It’s nothing too frilly, but clean, simple and traditional.
-It’s good to see Rangers back up in the top tier and I wish them all the best (though I wish them only second-best whenever they play Celtic).
 This year, I did make a minor change to the lion rampant, but below is more-or-less my redesign which was published on 3 August 2017: